Mateober/movie-app/README.md

 ![Movie App](https://github.com/Mateober/movie-app/blob/main/images/movie_app_banner.png)

-## Descripción
+## Description

-Movie App es una aplicación web que permite a los usuarios buscar información sobre películas y series.
-Utiliza la API de The Movie Database (TMDb) para obtener datos actualizados sobre películas, como detalles de la trama, calificaciones, reparto y más.
-Los usuarios pueden realizar búsquedas, ver detalles de películas y guardar sus películas favoritas.
+Movie App is a web application that allows users to search for information about movies and TV shows.
+It utilizes The Movie Database (TMDb) API to fetch updated movie data, such as plot details, ratings, cast, and more.
+Users can perform searches, view movie details, and save their favorite movies.

-## Capturas de pantalla
+## Screenshots

 ![Screenshot 1](https://github.com/Mateober/movie-app/blob/main/images/screenshot1.png)
 ![Screenshot 2](https://github.com/Mateober/movie-app/blob/main/images/screenshot2.png)

-## Características
+## Features

-- Búsqueda de películas y series por título.
+- Search for movies and TV shows by title.
-- Visualización de detalles de películas, como sinopsis, calificación, reparto, géneros, trailers, etc.
+- View movie details, such as plot, rating, cast, genres, trailers, etc.
-- Interfaz de usuario intuitiva y amigable.
+- Intuitive and user-friendly interface.
-- Posibilidad de ordenar las peliculas y series por Popularidad, Calificacion Fecha de lanzamiento y Titulo.
+- Ability to sort movies and TV shows by Popularity, Rating, Release Date, and Title.
-- Posibilidad de filtrar las peliculas y series por generos.
+- Ability to filter movies and TV shows by genres.
-- Crear una cuenta e iniciar sesion.
+- Create an account and log in.
-- Guardado de películas favoritas.
+- Save favorite movies.

 ## Tecnologías utilizadas